 23 January 2018

-A new campaign aims to secure improved legal protections for key urban waterways in Melbourne’s west, equivalent to the safeguards provided for the Yarra River in a law established in 2017.
+A new campaign aims to secure improved legal protections for key urban waterways in Melbourne’s west, comparable to the safeguards provided for the Yarra River in a law established in 2017.

 The Rivers of the West campaign seeks to have the Maribyrnong and Werribee Rivers and other smaller waterways acknowledged as valuable community assets and better protected in law.

-“The rivers of Melbourne’s west are valuable assets for communities in the suburbs and upstream, but their protection and restoration is constrained by weak and fragmented laws,” said EJA lawyer Dr Bruce Lindsay.
+“The rivers of Melbourne’s west are valuable assets for communities in the suburbs and rural hinterland, but their protection and restoration is constrained by weak and fragmented laws,” said EJA lawyer Dr Bruce Lindsay.

 “For decades these rivers have been neglected and inaccessible, damaging species, biodiversity and the rivers’ resilience to climate change,” Dr Lindsay said.